Cybersecurity Services in Cambridge for Local Businesses

 Why Cambridge Businesses Choose Fusion for Cybersecurity

-Most businesses that come to Fusion for cybersecurity do it after a scare — a phishing email that nearly succeeded, a ransomware demand, or an insurance renewal that doubled because they couldn’t demonstrate basic controls.
+Most businesses that come to Fusion for cybersecurity do it after a scare.
+A phishing email that nearly succeeded, a ransomware demand, or an insurance renewal that doubled because they couldn’t demonstrate basic controls.
 The pattern is consistent: the previous provider had antivirus and a firewall, but no documented framework, no incident response plan, and no way to prove compliance to an insurer or auditor.

-Fusion’s security leadership holds active CISSP certification — the industry standard for cybersecurity professionals.
+Fusion’s security leadership holds active CISSP certification.
+The industry standard for cybersecurity professionals.
 Every engagement is aligned to CIS Controls v8.1, giving your business a documented, auditable security posture.
 Huntress MDR provides 24/7 human-analysed threat monitoring.
 SentinelOne delivers AI-driven endpoint protection.
 The result is enterprise-grade security at a price point built for Cambridge businesses with 10 to 150 employees.

 Fusion is Canadian-owned and has operated since 2012.
 Your data stays in Canada.
 Response times are defined in your service agreement, not left to chance.
-When Cambridge businesses need cybersecurity that actually works — not just a sales pitch — they call Fusion.
+When Cambridge businesses need cybersecurity that actually works.
+Not just a sales pitch.
+They call Fusion.

 Stat: Phishing accounts for 67% of all cybersecurity breaches in businesses under 250 employees.
-Mechanism: A single compromised credential gives an attacker access to email, file shares, and financial systems — often before anyone notices.
+Mechanism: A single compromised credential gives an attacker access to email, file shares, and financial systems.
+Often before anyone notices.
 Outcome: Fusion deploys MFA enforcement, email security hardening, and monthly phishing simulations for Cambridge businesses to close the gap attackers exploit most.

 Cybersecurity tools managed by Fusion